 In order to develop their business model, the organisation participated in the Hatchery programme so the enterprise could become fully self-sufficient.
 They soon realised that in order to generate enough revenue to cover salaries and other costs, they will need to market their produce to other potential buyers such as food stores, restaurants and event caterers.
 In order to sell on a bigger scale, they will also have to professionalise their equipment and ensure better quality control.
 The Foundation’s grant supported the Bakery to buy semi-industrial equipment and to contract a pastry chef who would train its employees.

-In parallel, the Bakery successfully fundraised for the enlargement and refurbishment of its workshop, which is to be re-opened in September 2019.
-Once the workshop is inaugurated and the new machines are installed, the production can be scaled up.
+In parallel, the Bakery successfully fundraised for the enlargement and refurbishment of its workshop, which was re-opened in November 2019.
+Once the workshop has been inaugurated and the new machines have been installed, the production can be scaled up.
 This will hopefully enable the Bakery to achieve its ultimate aim, to offer fair wages to its employees who are currently employed under the benefit scheme of the public work system.

 Credit of images: Márton Neményi, NLC